EDCD/EDDN/schemas/README-EDDN-schemas.md

    [commit  0e80c76cb564771465f61825e694227dcc3be312](https://github.com/EDCD/EDDN/commit/0e80c76cb564771465f61825e694227dcc3be312).

 #### EDDN Gateway responses
 For all failures the response body will contain text that begins `FAIL: `.
+Currently two different HTTP status codes are utilised:

 1. `400` - `Bad Request` - This indicates something wrong with the request
    body.
 Possibly due to a format issue (compression, form encoding), or